Phlebotomists collect blood and samples from patients for laboratory testing or for blood banks.

 Progression and specialisations

-Phlebotomists may specialise in a specific area such as:
+Phlebotomists may specialise in the roles of:

 - Donor Technician